rm03/grade-alert/README.md

 ## Setup

-Clone this repo and run `pip install -r requirements.txt` to install the dependencies.
+Clone this repo and run `pip install -r requirements.txt & mkdir session` to install the dependencies.
 Google Chrome must also be installed on your machine.

 You will also need to set the following environment variables:
 ```